o3de/o3de.org/content/docs/userguide/using-actor-LODs-optimize-game-performance.md

 + To create an actor with multiple LOD meshes, use an empty LOD group as the parent of the skeleton and the LOD meshes\.
 The following example shows a skeleton created with an LOD group and imported into Lumberyard\.
 ![\[Skeleton created as an LOD group\]](/images/userguide/character-fbx-settings-lod-optimize-0.png)

-## Using the FBX Settings Tool to Check LODs<a name="using-fbx-settings-tool-to-check-lods-character-fbx-settings"></a>
+## Using the FBX Settings Tool to Check LODs {#using-fbx-settings-tool-to-check-lods-character-fbx-settings}

 After you export your `.fbx` file to Lumberyard, do the following: